desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 If all these steps succeed, the Parental Agent can proceed to publish a DS record set as indicated by the validated CDS/CDNSKEY records.

+The Parental Agent does not use in-bailiwick Signaling Names during validation because they cannot have a pre-established chain of trust at bootstrapping time, so are not useful for bootstrapping.
+Consequently, if all NS hostnames are in bailiwick, validation cannot be completed, and DS records are not published.

 {#triggers}
 ## Triggers